 What Are Spaying and Neutering?

 Spaying and neutering are surgical procedures performed by veterinarians that prevent cats and dogs from breeding by removing their reproductive organs.
-When a female pet is spayed (also called an ovariohysterectomy), the ovaries, fallopian tubes and uterus are removed.
-When a male pet is neutered, the testicles are removed.
+When a female pet is spayed (also called an ovariohysterectomy), the ovaries, fallopian tubes, and uterus are removed.
+When a male pet is neutered, the testicles are removed, but the scrotum remains.

 What Are the Health Benefits of Spaying and Neutering?